xtensor-stack/xtensor/README.md

 Building the tests requires the [GTest](https://github.com/google/googletest) testing framework and [cmake](https://cmake.org).

 gtest and cmake are available as a packages for most linux distributions.
-They can also be installed with the `conda` package manager:
+Besideds, they can also be installed with the `conda` package manager (even on windows):

 ```bash
 conda install -c conda-forge gtest cmake